HIRO-group/openface_ros/README.md

 #### How to run this package

 After cloning and building this repo, you need to launch the enviroment we need, which include realsence and sending a new urdf into Sawyer robot.
-Then, you can run the test program in this package called `openface_realsense`.
-To implement things above, you can run the commands below.
+Then, you can run the sample code called `openface_realsense` in this package.
+To run things above, you can run the commands below.

 ```sh
 roslaunch openface_ros openface_ros.launch
 rosrun openface_ros openface_realsense
 ```

+In `openface_realsense`, we first initialize an OpenFaceRos object, and it will detect humans gaze and emotions and pop out a screen with pose box on user's face.

 ## Functions of OpenFaceRos

+Most of the core functions are implemented in `openface_ros.cpp`.
+Belows are details of some important functions in OpenFaseRos.

 * `OpenFaceRos constructor`: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.

 * `getNose, getLeftPupil, getRightPupil`: These three function will give you position of nose, left pupil and right pupil individually.
 The location is pixel-based, which means location in showing image.

-## More informations
+## More information

-In this Package, we have some folders that normal pakcage won't have.
-Here will include more information for those folders.
+Here will include more information in this package.

 ### Meshes